WELCOME

 We are Rare.

-RAM is a decentralized community-managed organization of dedicated rare disease, lived-experience experts, collectively focused on evolving the global healthcare ecosystem and empowering the patient and carer communities.
-RAM is the world's first global rare disease-focused Decentralized Autonomous Organization (DAO).
+RAM is a decentralized community-managed organization of dedicated rare disease, lived-experience advocates and activists, collectively focused on evolving the global health care ecosystem and empowering the patient and carer communities.